-In 2013, the three leading dates for home structure fires caused by cooking were: Thanksgiving, Christmas day and Christmas Eve.That's why it's important to know what you can do to help keep your friends and family safe while entertaining for the holidays.
-Also, read NFPA's latest blog post on Martha Stewart's website - 8 Simple Fire Safety Tips We all Need to Follow This Holiday Season.
+In 2014, the three leading dates for home structure fires caused by cooking were: Thanksgiving, Christmas day and Christmas Eve.That's why it's important to know what you can do to help keep your friends and family safe while entertaining for the holidays.
+Also, read NFPA's blog post on Martha Stewart's website - 8 Simple Fire Safety Tips We all Need to Follow This Holiday Season.

 For kids and families

 The holidays are a time for families and friends to gather.
 Whether you are looking for coloring pages, activity sheets or e-cards, we have what you need to keep you fire-safe this holiday season.